Whether to restore or renovate a vintage bicycle

 c) toe-clip pedals (before clickies).

-In sum, the cut-off is about 1990 when Japanese manufacturers stopped merely refining European component designs and started rethinking them.
+In sum, the cut-off is about 1990 when the Japanese stopped merely refining European component designs and started rethinking them.

 | Introduction | Editorial | The Hetchins Register |